6th Cavalry Brigade (United States)

 The 6th Cavalry Brigade was a tactical formation of the United States Army which served in the Second World War before being disbanded following the end of the Cold War.

 Formation

 On 15 August 1927 the 6th Cavalry Brigade was constituted as part of the unorganised and newly formed 3rd Cavalry Division.
-Until 1932 the brigade didn't maintain a headquarters and was assigned to the VII Corps Area.
+Until 1932 the brigade didn't maintain a headquarters and was assigned to the Seventh Corps Area.
 The brigade was organised as follows after formation: